The southern tip of the Île d'Oléron, starting from Saint-Trojan

 Park in the car park in the centre of the village opposite the Saint-Trojan market.

 Cross Rue Omer Charlet and climb the five steps opposite.
-Continue straight on to the terminus of the Saint-Trojan mini train.
+Continue straight on to the terminus of the Saint-Trojan tourist train.

-Turn right onto the path that enters the forest, passing in front of the station buffet.
+Turn right onto the path that leads into the forest, passing the station buffet.

 Further on, turn left onto the sandy track and follow it for about a hundred metres.

-At the first fork, take the narrower path on the right and then right again.
-Follow the path to reach a gravel path, which is the Soulasserie trail.
-Take it to the right for a few metres to quickly reach a new crossroads.
+At the first fork in the road, take the narrower path on the right and then right again.
+Follow the path until you reach a stony track; this is the Soulasserie track.
+Take it to the right for a few metres to quickly reach another junction.

-(1) Turn left onto a narrow path that enters the forest.
+(1) Turn left onto a narrow path that leads into the forest.

-Then turn left onto a path that leads straight up a dune in the forest.
+Then head left onto a path that leads straight up a dune in the forest.
 The climb is steep but very short.

-Follow this poorly marked path that passes between broom and holly growing under the pine trees.
+Follow this faint path which winds through the broom and holly growing beneath the pines.

-When you reach a wider path, cross it and continue straight ahead on a wider path with sandy ground.
-You will reach a wide stone track, which is a DCIF track: Défense Contre les Incendies de Forêt (Forest Fire Defence).
+When you reach a wider path, cross it and continue straight ahead onto a wider path with a sandy surface.
+You’ll reach a wide stony track; this is a DCIF track: Defence Against Forest Fires.

-At the barriers, continue straight ahead, leaving the path on the right that leads to the forest house (dead-end path closed to pedestrians).
-Shortly afterwards, you will come to a path with sandy ground.
+At the barriers, continue straight ahead, ignoring the path on the right leading to the forest house (dead-end path, no pedestrians allowed).
+Shortly afterwards, you’ll come to a sandy path.

-(3) Turn right onto this wide path and you will see a sign hanging high up on a tree indicating that horse riders are not allowed.
+(3) Turn right onto this wide path; you will see a sign hanging quite high up on a tree indicating that it is off-limits to horse riders.
 This is the Passe des Bris.
-Continue straight ahead on this path, ignoring the paths branching off to the left and right.
+Continue straight ahead on this path, ignoring the turn-offs to the left and right.

-Further on, cross the track called Boulevard Bonneau (no risk for cars), which cuts across the path at right angles.
+Further on, cross the track called Boulevard Bonneau (no danger from cars), which cuts across the path at right angles.

 Continue straight ahead for a few metres to reach the back of the dune, where the ground becomes softer sand.

-(4) Cross the dune without straying from the main path so as not to damage the dune, which protects the forest from the ocean.
+(4) Cross the dune without straying from the main path so as not to damage the dune, which protects the forest from the onslaught of the ocean.

-Go down to the beach and turn left towards the south.
-Continue along this beach until you reach the ganivelles (wooden barriers) surrounding the terminus station of the little train.
+Head down to the beach and turn left towards the south.
+Continue along this beach until you reach the wooden fences in the distance, which surround the terminus station of the little train.

-(5) Climb the dune, go around the tracks on the left and take the path on the left, very close to the back of the dune that descends into the forest.
-The path is marked by blue dots on the trees.
+(5) Climb up the dune, go round the tracks to the left and take the path on the left, very close to the back of the dune, which leads down into the forest.
+The path is marked with blue dots on the trees.

-Leave the blue and red markings that go to the left and continue straight ahead.
+Ignore the blue and red markings that head off to the left and continue straight on.

-You will come to a perpendicular path.
+You’ll come to a path running perpendicular to the one you’re on.
 Turn right.

-Continue straight ahead, following the orange markings.
-Leave a wide path that branches off to the left under the cypress trees.
+Continue straight on, following the orange markings.
+Ignore a wide path that branches off to the left under the cypress trees.

-Pass the memorial, do not follow the coast but continue under the pine trees towards the wooden structure which is a stop for the little train.
-Continue straight ahead and you will arrive at the Gatseau beach car park.
+Pass the memorial; do not follow the coast but continue under the pine trees towards the wooden building, which is a stop on the narrow-gauge railway line.
+Continue straight on to reach the car park at Gatseau beach.

 Head towards the car park entrance.
-Pass the entrance to the Ibis hotel and turn right onto the path that runs alongside the hotel fence.
+Walk past the entrance to the Ibis hotel and turn right onto the path that runs alongside the hotel’s fence.

 At the end of the path, you will reach Plage du Soleil.

 (7) Turn left and follow the path.
-Continue straight ahead to walk along the Pacaud dyke, which is a tarmac path.
+Continue straight on along the Pacaud sea wall, which is a tarmac path.

-Turn left onto a third bridge, then follow the path to cross the marsh canals via a fourth, fifth and sixth bridge.
+Take a third bridge on the left, then follow the path to cross the marsh canals via a fourth, fifth and sixth bridge.

-Pass in front of the Maison du Marais with a playground on your left, and take the white path opposite.
+Walk past the Maison du Marais, with a playground on your left, and take the white path opposite.
 Cross Boulevard de Gatseau.
-Continue on the track opposite, which is bordered by a ditch on your right.
+Continue along the track opposite, which runs alongside a ditch on the right.

 (9) Cross this ditch via the first small wooden footbridge and walk between the gardens and houses to reach Rue Surcouf.
-Turn right to arrive at Allée des Martinets.
+Turn right to reach Allée des Martinets.

-When you reach a widening in the road with trees, take the path on the left that starts to the right of a white fence wall belonging to the villa called Vent Sud.
-Enter the forest, ignoring a path on the right.
+When you reach an open area where the road widens and is lined with trees, take the path on the left which starts to the right of a white boundary wall belonging to the villa called Vent Sud.
+Enter the woods, ignoring a path on the right.

-You will come to a tarmac cycle path, which you should follow to the left for a few metres.
+You’ll come to a tarmac cycle path; follow it to the left for a few metres.

 Take the first sandy path on the right.
-After the fitness trail beams, continue straight ahead on a narrower path and descend to Boulevard Aristide Briand.
-Turn right, then left onto Rue Cacaly.
+After the fitness trail, continue straight on along a narrower path and head down to Boulevard Aristide Briand.
+Turn right, then left into Rue Cacaly.

-At the end of the street, turn left then right onto Avenue Henri Massé to reach the promenade that runs alongside the small beach.
+At the end of the street, turn left then right onto Avenue Henri Massé to reach the promenade running alongside the small beach.

 (10) Turn left towards the village.
-Pass in front of the seaside villas of Saint-Trojan and enjoy the view of the Oléron viaduct.
+Pass by the seaside villas of Saint-Trojan and enjoy the view of the Oléron viaduct here.

-At the end of the promenade, continue right on the stone path along the dyke.
+At the end of the promenade, continue right along the gravel path on the sea wall.

-When you see the church on your left, go down the wooden steps to return to the starting point (S/E) by crossing the marsh via the footpath.
+When you have the church on your left, go down the wooden steps to return to the starting point (S/E) by crossing the marsh via the path.

 Waypoints

-1. S/E : km 0 - alt.
-3 m - Car park opposite the Saint-Trojean market
+1. S/E : mi 0 - alt.
+10 ft - Car park opposite the market in Saint-Trojean

 Notes

 Please note: (Between 4 and 5) You will be walking on hard sand on the beach.
-You should plan to walk this section between 3 hours before and 3 hours after low tide, regardless of the tidal coefficient.
-At high tide with a low tidal coefficient, you will have to walk in soft sand, which is difficult, and at a high tidal coefficient, you will not be able to pass as the water reaches the foot of the dunes.
+You should plan to walk this section between 3 hours before and 3 hours after low tide, regardless of the tidal range.
+At high tide with a small tidal range, you will have to walk through soft sand, which is difficult, and with a large tidal range you will not be able to pass, as the water reaches the foot of the dunes.

 Tide times